ArneBachmann/sos/README.md

 ## Noteworthy Details ##
 - SOS doesn't store branching point information (or references); each branch stands alone and has no relation whatsoever to other branches or certain revisions thereof, except incidentally its initial file contents
-- File tracking patterns are stored per branch, but **not** versioned with commits (!).
+- File tracking patterns are stored per branch, but **not** versioned with commits.
 This means that the "what to track" metadata is not part of the changesets.
 This is a simplification stemming from the main idea that revisions form a linear order of safepoints, and users rarely go back to older revisions
-- `sos update` will **not warn** if local changes are present!
+- `sos update` will **not warn** if local changes are present.
 This is a noteworthy exception to the failsafe approach taken for most other commands

 ## Recipes ##